callumgran/hurust/README.md

 ### 1. Download

-Download the latest release of HURUST from the [Releases](https://github.com/callumgran/hurust/releases) page.
+Download the latest release of HURUST from the [Releases](https://github.com/callumgran/hurust/releases) page and include the hurust directory in your project.

 ### 2. Integration